Find Grad Schools

 8 Yearly Graduations

 North Carolina State University is the 4th most popular school in the nation for students seeking a master's degree in soil sciences.
 Roughly 36,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-For the 2020-2021 academic year, 8 master's degrees were handed out to soil sciences majors at NC State.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+During the most recent year for which we have data, 8 people received their master's degree in soil sciences from NC State.
+About 40% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #5